rhysbrooks1/CS321-002-s25-team-09/README.md

 ## 6. Using a Cache
-We will incorporate the generic Cache class from `Project 1` to improve the performance of our B-Tree implementation.
+We will incorporate the generic Cache class from `Project 1` to improve the performance of our BTree implementation.
 The size of the cache should be a command line argument.
 An entry in the cache is a `BTreeNode`.
 With the cache enabled command line option, the `<cacheSize>` needs to be specified as between `100` and `10000` (inclusive).
-Using the cache greatly speeds up the execution time especially when searching larger B-Trees.
+Using the cache greatly speeds up the execution time especially when searching larger BTrees.

 ## 7. Using a Database

-Design a simple database to store the results (key values and frequencies) from the B-Tree.
+Design a simple database to store the results (key values and frequencies) from the BTree.
 We will perform an inorder tree traversal to get the information to store in the database with the `<tree type>` as the table's name without the `-` (prevents SQL syntax errors).
-This would be done at the end of creating the SSH B-Tree.
-Afterwards, we will create a separate search program named `SSHSearchDatabase` that uses the database instead of the BTree and the top searched query list outputted by `SSHSearchBTree` to get the top frequencies of a certain B-Tree.
+This would be done at the end of creating the SSH BTree.
+Afterwards, we will create a separate search program named `SSHSearchDatabase` that uses the database instead of the BTree and the top searched query list outputted by `SSHSearchBTree` to get the top frequencies of a certain BTree.

 ```bash
 $ ./gradlew createJarSSHSearchDatabase